signature-opensource/CK-Configuration/CK.Configuration/ConfigurationSection/README.md

     return r;
 }
 ```
-This is obviously broken: as soon as the section is an immutable, the lookup parent will be what it is.
+This is obviously broken: as soon as the section is an immutable, the lookup parent will be what it was.
 This is
 clealrly not what we want.
 Is the following implementation better?
 ```csharp
 public static ImmutableConfigurationSection ToImmutableConfigurationSection( this IConfigurationSection section,